 Before streaming became a way of life, Hulu led the charge in encouraging viewers to cut their ties with cable television.
 It aggregated content from a variety of network sites, allowing you to (sometimes) find that episode of CSI that aired earlier in the week and watch it free of charge.
 It was a lousy substitute for a cable subscription, but it was an idea so far ahead of its time it just needed everyone else to catch up.

 Well, they finally have.
 The Hulu of today isn’t free anymore, alas, but it makes it easy to wave goodbye to your monthly cable or satellite subscription.
 It combines networks like ABC, Adult Swim, and the Food Network with powerhouses like HBO and oh, yeah, it comes in a bundle with Disney Plus and ESPN.
-If you’re a TV junkie, Hulu is your huckleberry.
+If you’re a TV junkie looking for the best TV streaming services, Hulu is your huckleberry.

 Hulu review: TV shows